 While many people swear by an alkaline diet, others claim that the whole concept is nonsense.
 Our bodies keep a tight rein on pH, so it seems unlikely that our diet could directly influence pH.

 Still, the human body is complicated and there is a lot that we don’t know.
 Alkaline rich foods do tend to be good for you anyway, so you may see some benefits from focusing on this type of food, regardless of the evidence behind the diet.
+Some of these foods could even be relevant for vaginal pH.

-Alkaline Breakfast Foods
+Alkaline Breakfast Foods (With Pictures!)

 Many classic breakfast options are acid-forming, but thankfully avocados are an exception to this pattern.
 Avocados also happen to be a good source of healthy fats, along with a variety of other interesting nutrients.